 5. Increase the accountability of users and stakeholders

-With clearly defined roles and responsibilities for each user and stakeholder within your organization, ISPs help your employees understand the part they play in safeguarding sensitive information.
-ISPs can also promote a sense of ownership and responsibility among users and stakeholders, resulting in increased accountability.
+With clearly defined roles and responsibilities for each user and stakeholder within your organization, ISPs help your employees understand their role in safeguarding sensitive information.
+ISPs can also foster a sense of ownership and responsibility among users and stakeholders, thereby increasing accountability.

 6. Maintain the organization’s reputation

-A commitment to information security standards and practices fosters trust among customers.
-Additionally, ISPs help reduce the number of data security incidents, further strengthening customer loyalty and cultivating a positive image of your brand.
+A commitment to information security standards and practices builds customer trust.
+Additionally, ISPs help reduce data security incidents, further strengthening customer loyalty and cultivating a positive brand image.

 7. Increase operational efficiency